The domination of Nelly Korda on the LPGA Tour has come to an end!

 There had only been five golfers in history to win five or more consecutive tournaments before the World No.1 conquered all in Texas to become a two-time Major Champion.
 The five golfers the American joined are Annika Sorenstam, Nancy Lopez, Tiger Woods (on three separate occasions), Ben Hogan (1948), and Byron Nelson (1945).

-Korda is taking the week off and missing the JM Eagle LA Championship presented by Plastpro in order to prepare for the Cognizant Founders Cup where you have to assume she has a great chance of making it six wins in a row and breaking the record on the LPGA Tour for the most consecutive victories.
+Korda took the week off and missed the JM Eagle LA Championship presented by Plastpro in order to prepare for the Cognizant Founders Cup.
+However, a quality Rose Zhang performance prevented Nelly Korda from making it six wins in a row and breaking the record on the LPGA Tour for the most consecutive victories.

 When did this streak begin?
 At the end of January, the 25-year-old was teeing off in her first tournament of the 2024 season, the LPGA Drive On Championship.
 That week a stellar performance saw Korda overcome Lydia Ko in a two-hole playoff – I wonder if she knew at that point she would be winning her fifth consecutive tournament three months later.